anoma/nspec/docs/tutorial/engines/index.juvix.md

 This conceptually simple definition takes some work in Juvix as sets need a type parameter.
 Thus,
-we need an single `EngineEnvironments`<!--or a better name--> type.
+we need an single `GreetingEngineEnvironments`<!--or a better name--> type.
 In principle,
 this type could be derived automatically.

-!!! example "Greeters and gretees"
+!!! example "Engine set of greeter and gretee"

-    We now add the greeter to complement the greetee.
+    We first add the greeter to complement the greetee.
-    The greeter may want to remember,
+    The greeter may want to remember
-    which messages it has already sent
+    the messages that it has already sent, but are still awaiting responses.
-    (but has not received answers yet).
-    Again,
-    we need a message type to receive responses.
+    As the greeter should be able to receive reponses, we have to define a message type.

     ```juvix
-    --- the type of messages that a Greeter engines
+    --- the type of messages that a greeter can process

     type GreeterMessage :=
       | GreetingResponse {
           yoursTruly : Name
       };

-    --- the lcoal state type of Greeter engines
+    --- the lcoal state type of greeters: a list of ꜱᴇɴᴛ messages

     GreeterLocalState : Type := List GreeteeMessage;

-    --- the type of the engine environment of Greetee engines
+    --- the type of the engine environment of greeters

     GreeterEnvironment : Type :=
          EngineEnvironment GreeterLocalState Unit GreeteeMessage Unit;

-    --- finally, we have the (derived) EngineEnvironments
+    --- finally, we have the (derived) GreetingEngineEnvironments

-    type EngineEnvironments :=
+    type GreetingEngineEnvironments :=
       | Greeter GreeterEnvironment
       | Greetee GreeteeEnvironment
       ;
     ```

-    Now we are in the position to form sets of engine environments (and also to check whether unicity of names is warranted).
+    Note that the `GreeterEnvironment` now also has a non-trivial state type.
+    Also,
+    the idea behind the naming for `GreetingEngineEnvironments` is that we are implementing the _Greeting_-protocol and that the type `GreetingEngineEnvironments`
+    embeds all possible engine environment needed for the _greeting_-protocol.

+    We have defined the type `GreetingEngineEnvironments`
+    and thus can finally form sets of engine environments.

     ```juvix
-    GreetEngineSet : Type := Set EngineEnvironments;
+    GreetEngineSet : Type := Set GreetingEngineEnvironments;

     greeting :  GreeteeMessage := Greeting@ {
       yoursTruly := Left "John"